-X1 Communication skills Effective ly convey information and ideas to individuals and groups in a variety of situations in a focused way using verbal and non-verbal techniques and skills.
-Level Learning Outcomes 3 a) Apply effective listening, interviewing and discussion techniques to obtain and clarify relevant information b) Communicate (verbally and non-verbally) using clear and concise messaging, in a professional manner, appropriate to the audience and situation c) Present information appropriately to improve your audience's processing and digesting of that information d) Prepare written correspondence following due processes considering any legal, ethical, regulatory and business requirements e) Display awareness of language differences in all cross-cultural communication X2 Leadership skills
+X 1 Communication skills Effective ly convey information and ideas to individuals and groups in a variety of situations in a focused way using verbal and non-verbal techniques and skills.
+Level Learning Outcomes 3 a) Apply effective listening, interviewing and discussion techniques to obtain and clarify relevant information b) Communicate (verbally and non-verbally) using clear and concise messaging, in a professional manner, appropriate to the audience and situation c) Present information appropriately to improve your audience's processing and digesting of that information d) Prepare written correspondence following due processes considering any legal, ethical, regulatory and business requirements e) Display awareness of language differences in all cross-cultural communication

-Work wit h others and manage and lead teams.
-Level Learning Outcomes 2 a) Motivate and facilitate others' efforts to excel b) Proactively/pre-emptively take the lead to influence others to work towards organisational goals, and to challenge them to deliver quality work that meets high standards c) Empower and develop others by acting as a role model and by providing training, advice, support and/or mentorship 3 d) Treat others respectfully, courteously and equitably X3 People skills
+X2 Leadership skills Work with h others and manage and load teams

+X2 Leadership skills Level Learning Outcomes 2 a) Motivate and facilitate others' efforts to excel b) Proactively/pre-emptively take the lead to influence others to work towards organisational goals, and to challenge them to deliver quality work that meets high standards c) Empower and develop others by acting as a role model and by providing training, advice, support and/or mentorship 3 d) Treat others respectfully, courteously and equitably

-//// People s kills are patterns of behaviour and behavioural interactions.
-Among people, it is an umbrella term for skills under three related set of abilities: personal effectiver ness, interaction skills, and intercession skills Level Learning Outcomes 3 a) Display personal influence and negotiation skills to persuade others and build consensus b) Display conflict resolution skills to minimise the impact of or resolve conflict c) Consult with others to obtain information, solve problems and/or maximise benefits from opportunities
+X3 People skills kills are patterns of behaviour and behavioural interactions.
+Among people, it is an umbrella term for skills under three related set of abilities: personal ness, interaction skills, and intercession skills Level Learning Outcomes 3 a) Display personal influence and negotiation skills to persuade others and build consensus b) Display conflict resolution skills to minimise the impact of or resolve conflict c) Consult with others to obtain information, solve problems and/or maximise benefits from opportunities d) Display self-management skills to work independently, and to manage time and work pressure and its impact on others e) Adapt to the different management and leadership styles and cultures of an environment

-X3 People skills d) Display self-management skills to work independently, and to manage time and work pressure and its impact on others e) Adapt to the different management and leadership styles and cultures of an environment X4 Relationship-building skills Build aut hentic relationships and effective collaboration across a wide range of teams and stakeholders Level Learning Outcomes 2 a) Seek opportunities to build strategic professional relationships (also cross-functional business partnerships) to achieve common goals b) Identify and apply strategies to proactively build relationships that extend professional networks and alliances X5 Teamwork Interrelat ed abilities that let you work effectively in an organised group.
-Teamwork happens when people cooperate and use their individual skills to achieve common goals.
-Level Learning Outcomes 3 a) Work effectively with others as a resourceful and trustworthy team member 2 b) Share knowledge and demonstrate cooperation and collaboration to achieve team goals (including interactions within and between multi-functional, multi-cultural and multi-disciplinary groups) 3 c) Cooperate and delegate to manage teams and projects effectively, thus ensuring timeous and quality outcomes d) Manage conflict between individuals and across teams: (i) Recognise constructive versus destructive conflict and manage conflict between individuals and across the team (iv) Provide constructive feedback e) Oversee team members' progress and performance in the context of tasks, plans, projects or operational activities X6 Self-management Plan and manage personal development and appreciate how personal strengths and weaknesses may impact work, learning and goal attainment.
-Level Learning Outcomes 3 a) Work independently, diligently and with persistence b) Display time management techniques to allocate resources and to develop, organise and prioritise tasks (recognising their resource constraints) so as to achieve professional commitments/outcomes [X7 Mana alide authentic relationships and effective collaboration across a wide range of teams and stakeholders evel Learning Outcomes a) Seek opportunities to build strategic professional relationships (also cross-functional business partnerships) to achieve common goals b) Identify and apply strategies to proactively build relationships that extend professional networks and alliances 5 Teamwork terrelated abilities that let you work effectively in an organised group.
-Teamwork happens when people cooperate and use their individual skills to achieve common rals.
-Level Learning Outcomes 3 a) Work effectively with others as a resourceful and trustworthy team member c) Doperate and delegate to manage teams and projects effectively, thus ensuring timeous and quality outcomes d) C: Cooperate and delegate to manage teams and projects effectively, thus ensuring timeous and quality outcomes d) Manage conflict between individuals and across teams; ii) Recognise constructive versus destructive conflict and manage conflict between individuals and across the team iii) Assume shared responsibility iii) Nasume shared responsibility iii) Nue individual contributions by team members iv) Provide constructive feedback e) Oversee team members' progress and performance in the context
+X4 Relationship-building skills Build auti hentic relationships and effective collaboration across a wide range of teams and stakeholders Level Learning Outcomes 2 a) Seek opportunities to build strategic professional relationships (also cross-functional business partnerships) to achieve common goals b) Identify and apply strategies to proactively build relationships that extend professional networks and alliances

+(5 Teamwork nterrelat joals. ed abilities that let you work effectively in an organised group.
+Teamwork happens when people cooperate and use their individual skills to achieve commor Level Learning Outcomes 3 a) Work effectively with others as a resourceful and trustworthy team member 2 b) Share knowledge and demonstrate cooperation and collaboration to achieve team goals (including interactions within and between multi-functional, multi-cultural and multi-disciplinary groups) 3 c) Cooperate and delegate to manage teams and projects effectively, thus ensuring timeous and quality outcomes d) Manage conflict between individuals and across teams: (i) Recognise constructive versus destructive conflict and manage conflict between individuals and across the team (ii) Assume shared responsibility (iii) Value individual contributions by team members (iv) Provide constructive feedback e) Oversee team members' progress and performance in the context of tasks, plans, projects or operational activities

+X6 Self-management Self-management Plan and I manage personal development and appreciate how personal strengths and weaknesses may impact work, learning and goal attainment.
+Level Learning Outcomes 3 a) Work independently, diligently and with persistence b) Display time management techniques to allocate resources and to develop, organise and prioritise tasks (recognising their resource constraints) so as to achieve professional commitments/outcomes

+[X7 Managing others - refer to X5(e)]

+X8 Emotional Intelligence Work with

+Revised January 2023